 For many children and young people sitting in a classroom or at a desk at home brings about back and neck pain.
-As schools and colleges across the UK get ready for the start of another year, here are six ways you can help your child avoid poor posture every day of their school life.
+As schools and colleges across the UK come back from Half Term, here are six ways you can help your child avoid poor posture every day of their school life.

 Try to ensure the height of the chair is appropriate for the height of the desk to promote good posture.
 Your feet should be flat on the floor and your elbows should be in an open position with your wrists and hands straight and supported by the desk.
 Click to read our tips for arranging a computer work station.